wp-plugins/users-ultra/readme.txt

 <strong>Front-end Publisher</strong><br>
 Allows your users to add <strong>new posts within a category </strong>by using a "nice" publisher in the users backend.
 The post will keep as "pending" until the admin has approved it.

-<strong>Paypal Membership System:</strong><br>
-The plugin can be used to manage large communities of either free or paid subscribers.
-You can create as many packages as you wish with some limitations such as: how many photos, galleries to each package.
-The Users Ultra Membership module allows you to accept either one-time payments or recurring payment through Paypal.

-Since it uses Paypal, you could create almost any type of billing period such as: monthly, yearly, daily.
-We hope you enjoy this great feature to manage your Paid Membership Packages.

-<strong>MailChimp</strong><br>
-The MailChimp feature allows you to quickly and easily add your new subscribers in your MailChimp list without any confirmation email.

-<strong>Social Connects</strong><br>
-Optional you can let users sign up & login by using their<strong> Facebook, Google, Yahoo, Twitter, Yammer or LinkedIn account.

-<strong>Protecting content based on Membership Package</strong><br>
-The plugin comes with an easy to use shortcode that allows you to protect content based on logged in and membership packages.  <strong>This means that you can publish content that will be visible only for paid users</strong>.
-For example: you can publish content for gold members which will not be visible for silver members.

 <strong>Conditional Search Fields:</strong><br>
 Users Ultra allows you to place a powerful search box to filter your users by using a simple shortocode.
 The searching form is fully responsive and can be placed anywhere in your WordPress Theme.